softlayer/githubio_source/content/go/server.go.md

 	mask := "id;hostname;billingItem;hourlyBillingFlag"
 	server := getServerIntance(serverId, mask)

-	// If server is billed hourly it will be cancelled immediately, for monthly server
+	// If server is billed hourly it will be canceled immediately, for monthly server
 	// the cancellation will be made after next bill date. cancelImmediately := server.HourlyBillingFlag